-Kenya lies on the equator and the East African Rift covering a diverse and expansive terrain that extends from the vast savannahs which is home to herds of wildlife to the snowcapped mountains on the equator.
+Kenya lies on the equator on the East African Rift, covering a diverse and expansive terrain extending from the vast savannahs which is home to herds of wildlife to the snowcapped mountains on the equator.
 Kenya has a warm and humid tropical climate on its long coastline along the Indian Ocean while it is cooler towards the savannah grasslands around the capital city, Nairobi, and especially closer to Mount Kenya.
-The country offers experiences of different climatic conditions as its regions along the border with Somalia and Ethiopia has almost near desert landscapes.
+The country offers experiences of different climatic conditions as its regions along the border with Somalia and Ethiopia have almost near desert landscapes.

 Kenya is known throughout the world for its safaris, wildlife reserves, national parks and pristine beaches.
 The country has a sophisticated tourism infrastructure, with two major cities controlling the majority of the tourism trade.
 Nairobi is the safari and hiking hub while on the east coast the trading port of Mombasa functions as the gateway to the resorts and pristine beaches of Kenya.